-This study focused solely on publications indexed in the Web of Science database pertaining to RPO.
-While the investigation did not extend to comparing datasets across different databases, it is important to note that such comparisons may yield varying sets of entries, and the results of the analysis can differ accordingly.
+This study focused solely on publications pertaining to RPO indexed in the Web of Science database.
+While the investigation did not extend to comparing datasets across different databases, it is important to note that such comparisons may yield varying sets of entries, and the analysis results can differ accordingly.